TechJourneyer/mysql-database-schema-fixer/Readme.md

    - Connect to the development and production databases.
    - Retrieve the list of tables from both databases.
    - Identify missing tables in the development database compared to the production database and export the results to a JSON file.
-   - Get table details (columns, triggers, indexes) for both environments and export the results to a JSON file.
+   - Get table details (columns, triggers, and indexes) for both environments and export the results to a JSON file.
    - Compare the schema between the environments and generate SQL queries for missing tables, columns, triggers, and indexes.
    - Store the generated SQL queries in a sql file .